-Use evergreen retainer management in Clio’s trust accounting software to set an alert when a trust fund drops below a certain threshold.
+Use evergreen management to manage retainers in Clio’s trust accounting software to set an alert when a trust fund drops below a certain threshold.

-Move funds in and out of trust comfortably
+Comfortably move funds in and out of trust

-Create automated transaction logs as you issue trust disbursements, apply trust funds to invoices, and transfer trust funds to operating accounts.
+Create automated logs of transactions as you issue trust disbursements, apply trust funds to invoices, and transfer trust funds to operating accounts.